ehelms/foreman-installer-modulesync/moduleroot/CONTRIBUTING.md

       - Push your changes to a topic branch in your fork of the repository, in a new branch.

-      - Submit a pull request to the repository in the 'theforeman' organization.
+      - Submit a pull request to the repository in the 'katello' organization.

 The long version